AusClimateService/npcp/reports/phase1/phase1_report.md

-GCM biases in interannual temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (e.g. Figure 5).
+GCM biases in interannual temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (Figure 1a,b and 2a,b; e.g. Figure 5).
 The exception was the MNRBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
-The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (e.g. Figure 5) but actually inflated those biases on cross validation (Figure 6).
+The MRNBC method was able to reduce biases in interannual temperature variability on the calibration task (Figure 1a,b; e.g. Figure 5g) but actually inflated those biases on cross validation (Figure 2a,b; Figure 6j).
 This may suggest a degree of overfitting by the MRNBC method.

 <p align="center">
     <img src="figures/tasmax_interannual-variability-bias_task-historical_CSIRO-ACCESS-ESM1-5_UQ-DES-CCAM-2105.png" width=60% height=60%>
     <br>
     <em>
-      Figure 6: Bias in the interannual variability of annual mean daily maximum temperature (relative to the AGCD dataset) for the "calibration" assessment task.
+      Figure 5: Bias in the interannual variability of annual mean daily maximum temperature (relative to the AGCD dataset) for the "calibration" assessment task.
       Results are shown for the ACCESS-ESM1-5 GCM (panel a), the CCAM-v2105 RCM forced by that GCM (panel c),